plenoptic-org/plenoptic/CONTRIBUTING.md

 pre-commit install
 ```

-After installation, should you want to ignore pre-commit hooks for some reason, you can add `--no-verify` to your commit message like this:
+After installation, should you want to ignore pre-commit hooks for some reason (e.g., because you have to run to a meeting but don't have time to fix all the linting errors but still want your changes to be commited), you can add `--no-verify` to your commit message like this:
 ```bash
 git commit -m <my commit message> --no-verify
 ```